RosterElf Logo

 Configure award rules correctly

 Ensure your system has correct penalty rate schedules, overtime triggers, and allowance rules for all applicable awards.
 Proper award interpretation configuration reduces errors.
-Test configurations against manual calculations.
-Review when awards are updated.
+Test configurations against manual calculations and review when awards are updated.

 Implement approval workflows

 Require manager approval for timesheets before payroll processing.
-Approvers should verify hours match actual work performed.
-Flagged anomalies should be investigated before approval.
+Approvers should verify hours match actual work performed, and flagged anomalies should be investigated before approval.

 Pre-process variance reports